OPS-E2E-PPE/PowerShell-Docs/reference/7.0/PSReadLine/Set-PSReadLineOption.md

 - **Type**: The type token color.
 - **Number**: The number token color.
 - **Member**: The member name token color.
+- **InlinePrediction**: The color for the inline view of the predictive suggestion.
+- **ListPrediction**: The color for the leading `>` character and prediction source name.
+- **ListPredictionSelected**: The color for the selected prediction in list view.

 ```yaml
 Type: System.Collections.Hashtable